E-Rate: Impact

 Yearly requests for E-Rate funding almost triple the FCC's $2.25 billion limit.
 At the beginning of 2005, over 100,000 schools had participated in the program.
 In 2003, nearly half of the funding went to schools where more than half of the students receive reduced price lunches.

 Broadly, US Department of Education's nationally representative surveys show that between 1994 and 1999, internet access in public schools rose from 35% to 95%, and access in classrooms rose from 3% to 63%.

-Some studies have suggested that the E-rate program has had a positive impact on schools.
+Some studies have suggested that the E-Rate program has had a positive impact on schools.
 A 2006 case study performed by the Benton Foundation found that E-Rate funding had a direct impact on classroom internet connectivity in four cities.
 An evaluation of E-Rate in California by Goolsbee and Guryan showed a 68% increase in classroom connectivity per teacher but could not identify any impact on student achievement.
 A study concluded in 2005 by a University of Texas student under the supervision of economics professor Mike Ward, using regression analysis, showed the E-Rate program in Texas school districts to have positive effect on factors like test scores, graduation rates, and college admission rates.

 Structure

 Legal authorization

 The Schools and Libraries portion of the Universal Service Fund, more widely known as E-Rate, was authorized as part of the Telecommunications Act of 1996, section 254.
 The act called for universal service, meaning that everyone should have access to advanced telecommunications services at reasonable rates regardless of their location.
 Two measures were included to advance this goal specifically for libraries and schools.
 Telecommunications providers were ordered to supply their services to schools and libraries at discounted rates determined by the FCC.
 More generally, the FCC was directed to establish rules "to enhance... access to advanced telecommunications and information services for all public and nonprofit elementary and secondary school classrooms, health care providers, and libraries".
 The FCC was given the authority to establish and periodically evaluate what services qualified for support under both measures according to four broad criteria.
 Funding was to be provided by contributions from telecommunications providers through an unspecified but "equitable and nondiscriminatory" mechanism.

+The E-Rate program was strongly supported by then vice-president Al Gore as a way to connect classrooms to the internet.